7aske/grain/documentation/01-dependency-injection.md

 }
 ```

-## Primary implementation
+## Component ordering

+Components can be injected as lists as well.
+In that case `@Order` annotation can
+be used to specify the order in which the components will appear in the list.

-`@Primary` annotation can be used to tell grain to prioritize certain classes for
+This annotation can also be used to order `Middleware` components and specify the
-dependency injection in situations where there are multiple classes implementing
-the same interface.
+order in which they will be executed.